SamvelMK/fuzzy_contoller/README.md

 Needless to say that this is a simplified example.
 The ouput could have multiple terms.
 For instance, you could have Highly Recommend, Not So Much and Do Not Recommend.
 Each of these terms could have been represented by different membership functions.

-Now let's take a look how the system runs! :)
+Now let's take a look at how the system runs! :)

 To run the system type the following in the command line: